Baxos: Backing off for Robust and Efficient Consensus: Design

 We aim to achieve two objectives from our REB scheme: (1) Provide lock-free termination by concluding a single Proposer for a consensus choice with asymptotically logarithmic number of failed proposals (retries) and (2) adapt to changing wide area network conditions such as variable latency.

 We propose a REB scheme, called Baxos REB, that achieves the two goals above.
 We did not employ the existing REB schemes proposed in the networking literature, because they were designed under different assumptions, such as synchronous frame-transmission times, that do not apply in consensus, where the inter-replica latency varies significantly.
-For a comparison of Baxos REB scheme with REB schemes used in the networking literature, please refer to Appendix~\ref{reb}.

 In the Baxos REB scheme, upon facing $l$ retries, each node first selects a number $k \in (0,1) \subseteq \mathbb{Q}$ uniformly at random.
 Then each node backs off for $k \times 2^{l} \times 2\times RTT$ time period where RTT is the maximum network round trip time between any pair of replicas (network diameter) (note that $\Delta$ is the upper bound of RTT/2).
 Note that we use $2 \times RTT$ in our backoff time calculation, because there are two network round trips to commit a single request (Prepare-Promise and Propose-Accept) and to allow another proposer to successfully propose a command, other replicas should backoff a minimum of $2 \times RTT$.
 Upon successfully proposing a value, $l$ is decreased by one.
 As shown in Section~\ref{correctness}, Baxos REB ensures that eventually (after reaching GST) there exists only one Proposer for a sufficiently large time period $4 \times \Delta$ (note that when GST is reached RTT = 2 $\times \Delta$), such that a decision is made.